Nsala of Wala in the Nsongo District

 Nsala of Wala in the Nsongo District (Abir Concession) is a photograph published by Edmund Dene Morel in his book King Leopold's Rule in Africa, in 1904.
-The image depicts a Congolese man named Nsala examining the severed foot and hand of his five-year-old daughter, Boali.
-The photograph was taken by Alice Seeley Harris, the wife of a missionary, in the village of Baringa on 14 May 1904.
-It was subsequently employed as a tool in the media campaign against the inhumane situation in the Congo Free State, which was largely characterised by rubber exploitation.
+The image depicts a Congolese man named Nsala looking at the severed foot and hand of his five-year-old daughter, Boali.
+The girl, her mother, and a local boy had been killed, cooked, and eaten by a group of fifteen armed guards of the Abir Congo Company, which had a concession by the Congo Free State to collect rubber in the region.
+The guards had arrived early and were annoyed when they found that the rubber quota requested from the village was not yet ready.
+Three other persons had been wounded in their attack (one of them fatally) and ten villagers, mostly women, were taken captive by the guards.

+The photograph was taken by Alice Seeley Harris, the wife of a missionary, in the neighbouring village of Baringa on 14 May 1904, one day after the girl's death.
+Nsala had secretly picked up Boali's hand and foot as evidence of the murders while the guards were preparing the dismembered bodies for cooking.
+When Harris heard what had happened and that the cut-off limbs were all that remained of the child after the cannibal meal, she was so appalled that she decided to document the scene, taking the photo on the mission veranda.

+The photo was subsequently employed in a media campaign against the inhumane situation in the Congo Free State, which was characterised by an exploitative policy of forced rubber harvesting.
 It is part of the Harris Papers, a collection owned by Anti-Slavery International.

 Description

 The picture shows a man dressed only in a loincloth sitting on the edge of a veranda in the centre of the picture, photographed from the veranda.
 His gaze is directed in front of him, towards the bottom left of the picture, at the severed hand and foot of a child lying on the veranda.
 In the right-hand half of the picture, further back in the picture, standing in front of the veranda, two other male figures, equally clothed, can be seen looking towards the viewer of the picture.
 A fourth person stands in the background of the picture, also in the right-hand half (the picture was printed in various sections and partly mirror-inverted; the position and directional details refer to Morel's print).